 The Company is committed to the values of effective corporate governance and high ethical standards.
 Our Board believes that these values are conducive to strong performance and creating long-term stockholder value.
 Our governance framework gives our highly experienced independent directors the structure necessary to provide oversight, advice and counsel to the Company.
 This framework is described in more detail in our Corporate Governance Guidelines and codes of conduct, which can be found in the governance section of our website.

 Board Independence

-- 7 out of 9 of our directors are independent - Our Chairman and CEO are the only management directors
+- 8 out of 10 current directors and 7 out of 9 of our director nominees are independent - · Our Chairman and CEO are the only management directors

 Board Composition